malklera/forArch/README.md

 Once everything finished, reboot

-If i have a working system do.
+If i have a working system continue

 Open nvim for the first time to install all plugins

     $ nvim

+Open tmux and install plugins with prefix + I (shift+i)

 Set up auto login